T6.5Support electric vehicle charging retrofits in multi-unit residential buildings

 Description

-The majority of electric vehicle (EV) charging happens at home as the most convenient and reliable option.
-While installation of EV charging infrastructure in ground-oriented housing (e.g. single family homes, duplexes, and row houses) is relatively straightforward, residents in condominiums and rental apartments face additional financial, legal, logistical and technical barriers to installing EV charging at home.
-In Surrey, 25% of residents live in multiple-unit residential buildings, and this number is growing each year.
+The majority of electric vehicle (EV) charging occurs at home, which remains the most convenient and reliable option for most drivers.
+While installing EV charging infrastructure in ground-oriented housing (e.g., single-family homes, duplexes, and townhomes) is relatively straightforward, residents of condominiums and rental apartments often face financial, legal, logistical, and technical barriers to the installation of EV charging at home.
+In Surrey, 25% of residents live in multi-unit residential buildings (MURBs), and this share continues to grow each year.

-Relative importance of different charging categories, by total energy dispensed.
-(Dunsky Energy and Climate: Keeping it Current, Guidance for Collaborative Deployment of EV Charging in Metro Vancouver).
+Figure: Relative importance of different EV charging categories by total energy dispensed.
+(Source: Dunsky Energy and Climate, Keeping it Current: Guidance for Collaborative Deployment of EV Charging in Metro Vancouver)